Do you want to have fun without spending any money? That’s possible! Here are 105 fun things to do with no money.

 Can you put your couch against another wall?
 Can you turn your bed?
 Perhaps you can change the position of your closet?

-Get creative and give your room an entire new look by just moving the furniture around!
+Get creative and give your room an entirely new look by just moving the furniture around!

 48. Call A Friend Or Family